headwirecom/sling-site/src/main/jbake/content/documentation/feature-model/howtos/create-sling-far.md

     $ cd sling-org-apache-sling-kickstart

-**Attention**: If the repository is already cloned (you will find a **.git** folder in the project folder) then you can **ommit 'git clone'** and change into the project folder and do a **git pull** to get the latest code changes if desired.
+**Attention**: If the repository is already cloned (you will find a **.git** folder in the project folder) then you can **omit 'git clone'** and change into the project folder and do a **git pull** to get the latest code changes if desired.

 ### Temporary Actions until Feature Archive is Released

-This howto assumes that the modules to handle a Feature Archive is released.
-Until this is done you need to execute these actions in order to work through this howto:
+This how-to assumes that the modules to handle a Feature Archive is released.
+Until this is done you need to execute these actions in order to work through this how-to:

 1. Clone, build and install sling-org-apache-sling-feature-launcher version 1.1.3-SNAPSHOT
 2. Clone, build and install sling-org-apache-sling-feature-extension-content version 1.0.7-SNAPSHOT